 Eating Well on a Long-Term Travel Budget Without Sacrificing Nutrition

-Food is the second largest budget category after accommodation, and it is also the one most travelers overspend on without realizing it.
+Food is the second largest budget category after accommodation, and the one most travelers overspend on without realizing it.
 Eating at tourist restaurants near major attractions can cost three to five times what a local meal costs two streets away.

-The three strategies that consistently work are: cooking your own meals when you have access to a kitchen, eating at local markets and street stalls rather than restaurants, and meal-prepping batch ingredients when your accommodation includes a kitchen.
+Three strategies consistently work: cooking your own meals when you have access to a kitchen, eating at local markets and street stalls instead of restaurants, and meal-prepping batch ingredients when your accommodation includes a kitchen.

 A full meal at a street stall in Thailand or Vietnam costs $1.50 to $3.
 A similar meal at a tourist-facing restaurant in the same city costs $8 to $12.
-Over a month of eating three meals a day, that difference is roughly $300 to $500.
-On a tight long-term travel budget, that gap is significant.
+Over a month of three meals a day, that difference is roughly $300 to $500.
+On a tight long-term travel budget, that gap matters.

 How to Find the Cheapest Local Food in Any New Country